Tariffs and Trade Restrictions

 “New research by economists from the Federal Reserve Bank of New York and Columbia University found U.S. companies lost at least $1.7 trillion in the price of their stocks due to increased U.S. tariffs against imports from China.”
 Trump’s Trade War Cost U.S. Company Stock Prices $1.7 Trillion (forbes.com) June 1, 2020.

 The Costs of Retaliatory Tariffs by Other Countries.
 Second, when other countries retaliate with higher import tariffs of their own on American-produced goods the foreign companies importing our goods respond by cutting back themselves as the cost of using American goods rises.
 American exporters sell less and face pressure to scale back production.
 At the margin, some employees of American exporting companies will be laid off.
-The Tax Foundation estimates that retaliatory tariffs by other countries caused the loss of 29,000 jobs at American companies attempting to export their products.
+The Tax Foundation estimates that in response to U.S. 2018 tariffs retaliatory tariffs by other countries caused the loss of 29,000 jobs at American companies attempting to export their products.
 (Trump Tariffs & Trade War: Details & Analysis of Economic Impact (taxfoundation.org).
-For example agricultural imports to China dropped about $15 billion due to the tariffs (Impact of the Trade War on U.S. Agriculture — EMORY ECONOMICS REVIEW).
+For example, agricultural imports to China dropped about $15 billion due to the tariffs (Impact of the Trade War on U.S. Agriculture — EMORY ECONOMICS REVIEW).
 This triggered a $28 billion proposed farm bailout by Trump.
 (Farmers Say Trump’s $28 Billion Bailout Isn't a Solution - Bloomberg)

 “Based on 2022 import levels, these tariffs currently impact over $350 billion of imports and exports and increase consumer costs by roughly $51 billion annually.”
 (The Total Cost of U.S. Tariffs - AAF (americanactionforum.org)

 Conclusion.
-Tariffs are universally recognized as a bad economic policy.
+Tariffs are taxes that are universally recognized as a bad economic policy.
 Indeed, why else would over 1000 economists from 178 universities agree to sign the same document – condemning the Smoot-Hawley tariffs.
 Tariffs, or other trade restrictions distort trade and comparative advantage – the low-cost producer of a good may no longer be producing that good (at least for some consumers, who pay a higher price).
 Tariffs (or other trade restrictions) increase costs for American businesses and increase prices for American goods and lead to the loss of American jobs.
 U.S. tariffs can trigger retaliatory tariffs by other countries leading to reduced exports and more losses of American jobs.
 They raise prices and reduce productivity and efficiency in America.

 Consider the advice from the fiscally conservative Cato Institute: “International trade is generally driven by the ability of people in various countries— through comparative advantages—to deliver lower‐priced goods to consumers.
 If policymakers want to lower consumers’ costs [to cut inflation], they can encourage more trade by eliminating tariffs and nontariff barriers.”
 (What Should the Fed (and Congress) Do Now? | Cato Institute).